gmarland/mercer/README.md

 	<li><b>rowLabelSize -</b> the font size for the row label.</li>
 	<li><b>rowLabelColor -</b> the default color for the row label.</li>
 	<li><b>columnSpace -</b> the space between each column in a row.</li>
-	<li><b>columnLabelFont -</b> the font for the bar label along the X axis.
-Changing this will require including a different .js file than the default 'helvetiker_regular.typeface.js'.</li>
 	<li><b>columnLabelSize -</b> the font size for the column label.</li>
 	<li><b>columnLabelColor -</b> the default color for the column label.</li>
 </ul>